meleneth/ftxthing/README.md

 what are caps for resistances? what are the damage reduction formulas?

+# Skills

+so by default, you don't know anything but you venture into the forest, and a field mouse uses Thump on you and then you learn the skill Thump and the power spiral begins

+we're making 5's a thing here. so each acccount has 5 parties, each party has 5 members, and each party member has 5 skills.

+Skills can be abandoned at any time.
+Some skills will leave behind permanent buffs even when abandoned, others require the skill to be learned (and optionally levelled!) for their effects.

+We're going to need tags for the skills.
+Thump is a damage, physical skill.
+It doesn't use any weapons.

 ## how does experience work?

 Level cap is 100